EduardGomezEscandell/mpi-wrapper-cxx/README.md

 ```
 MPI_ENABLED=true bash configure.sh
 ```
 Choose MPI_ENABLED between `true` or `false` to enable or disable compilation in MPI.
-Not that to compile with MPI you'll need to install package `mpich`.
+Note that to compile with MPI you'll need to install package `mpich`.

 # Run
 Once compiled, you can run it with: